dokku/blog/docs/2022/dokku-0.27.x-wrapup.md

 Some characters should be escaped - and quoting matters! - but label-based proxy-implementations can now take full advantage of apps deployed via Dokku.

+## Upgrading

+As with every upgrade, please see the [0.27.0 migration guide](/docs/appendices/0.27.0-migration-guide.md) for more information on upgrading to 0.27.0.

 ## It's a wrap

 Those were the major changes in 0.27.x.
 Our next post will cover 0.28.0!